Collard Green Pesto Pizza

 A cross between my father’s Italian-American heritage and my mother’s Southern childhood, this collard green pesto pizza combines culinary traditions in exciting ways.
 Being from the northeast, I grew up without ever seeing collard greens at home or in grocery stores.
 I never even tasted them until about six months ago, when I was experimenting with vegetables out of which to make pestos.
 I love pesto, especially on pizza, so the idea for this recipe ended up being a no-brainer as soon as I tasted my collard green pesto.
 A vegetable pesto has the power to transform pizza night, taking it in a different yet delicious direction.

-This particular pizza eschews the layer of cheese that figures on most other pizzas, so let me explain.
+This particular pizza omits the layer of cheese that figures on most other pizzas, so let me explain.
 It’s not that I don’t love cheese, I do; however, I feel that it is often unnecessary.
-When I come up with pizza recipes, I prefer to omit the cheese layer - believing that a pizza that is great without cheese will be great with cheese as well.
+When I come up with pizza recipes, I prefer to go without the cheese layer - believing that a pizza that is great without cheese will be great with cheese as well.
 Consequently, this pizza isn’t nearly as heavy as a cheesy one, which also means that the vegetable topping gets to play a more prominent role.
 But if you love cheese on your pizza, by all means add a layer of cheese - it will be phenomenal.

 The bitterness among collard greens can vary widely, due to how long they’ve sat around after being harvested, or the season in which they’re harvested.
 Cooking with the freshest produce is ideal but not always possible, so I’ve discovered a helpful trick for dealing with bitter collards.
 I always have some caramelized onions on hand whenever I prepare collard green pesto, and add it if the resulting pesto is too strong.
 I love pine nuts in pesto for the buttery richness they add, but feel free to substitute other nuts if desired.

 This recipe for collard green pesto makes more than enough for one pan pizza, or two free form pizzas.
 Save any extra collard pesto for veggie tortilla night.
 (See recipe for Soft Flour Tortillas here.)
-The pan pizza dough is found below while the free form pizza dough is found here.
+The tangzhong pan pizza dough is found below while the free form pizza dough is found here.

 Collard Green Pesto Pizza